vendasta/marketplace-documentation/docs/Guides/miniOrange_sp_guide.md

 **1) In Wordpress:**

 1) Navigate to the miniOrange OAuth plugin, and select `Add New Application` to get started.
 You will need to be logged in and have some sort of plan or trial active.
-2) Search for Vendasta in the list of providers.
-If not found, select `Custom OAuth 2.0 App`(the OIDC option will not work)
+2) Find Vendasta in the list of providers.
+The default OAuth 2.0 & OIDC options won't work due to the need for custom url parameters to be passed to the Authorization URL.
 3) Copy your callback url(redirect uri)

 **2) In Vendor Center:**